18/05/2006 13:21:16

 Abrasive Blast Cleaning

 Abrasive blast cleaning should always be the first choice for heavy duty systems, if conditions allow.
 The blast cleaning is normally carried out using an enclosed system such as Vacu-Blast, Blasttrac or Auto-Blast type machines.
-These systems are vitually dust free and work on the principal of propelling small particles of abrasive, i.e. steel shot/grit or sand, against the floor surface whilst at the same time vacuum recovering the dust and abrasive to a recovery hopper.
-In addition to cleaning the floor and removing any laitence, blasting will leave the floor surface with a profile which will enable the coating to gain a physical as well as chemical adhesion to the substrate.
+These systems are virtually dust free and work on the principal of propelling small particles of abrasive, i.e. steel shot/grit or sand, against the floor surface whilst at the same time vacuum recovering the dust and abrasive to a recovery hopper.
+In addition to cleaning the floor and removing any laitance, blasting will leave the floor surface with a profile which will enable the coating to gain a physical as well as chemical adhesion to the substrate.
 Blast cleaning is the recommended system for large floor areas.

 Scarifying